 The Master of Science in Education degree (MSEd) is a graduate degree that offers various areas of concentration for those who desire to advance further in the field of education.
 Classroom teachers will find this degree especially attractive.
 In addition, the MSEd degree is an academic degree that encourages an educator's development and intellectual enrichment.
 Moreover, the MSEd degree is a specialized degree that facilitates licensure renewal, faculty promotion, and salary increases.
 Finally, the MSEd degree is a professional degree that prepares an educator for doctoral studies.

 Areas of Concentration

-Calvary Theological Seminary offers the MSEd degree with concentrations in Curriculum and Instruction, Elementary Education, and Administration and School Leadership.
+Calvary Theological Seminary offers the MSEd degree with concentrations in Christian Education, Curriculum and Instruction, Elementary Education, and Administration and School Leadership.
 In the future, other specialties may be added, including Adult Education, English as a Second Language, Higher Education, Educational Technology, Reading and Literacy, and/or Special Education.

 For each candidate, the MSEd program objectives include the following:

 - To enhance the student’s professional ability, knowledge base, and skill level for effective school leadership and professional development.